Tan-JunWei/SANS-401.1/SANS SEC401.1 Module 2 - Defensible Network Infrastructure/Understanding Network Architecture/Conceptual Design.md

 We need to understand Conceptual Design, [[Logical Design]] and [[Physical Design]] to effectively understand network architecture.
-These 3 models are arrange in **decreasing levels of abstraction**, from left to right.
+These 3 models are arranged in **decreasing levels of abstraction**, from left to right.

 Conceptual design refers to the **high-level** network overview (abstraction).